GreninjaBoy23D/Capstone-Respiretory/docs/scoping-decision.md

 | | Deployment + clean-machine test | |
 | | **Construction total** | |

 Plan: 60 hours.
 Hard ceiling: 75.
 My number: <N>.
-The hours dependeing if on the Planned or Hard Ceiling could be a benefit to me since it could be enough or a lot of time for me to work on the projecet.
+The hours dependeing if on the Planned or Hard Ceiling could be a benefit to me since it could be enough or a lot of time for me to work on the project.

 ## 4. Should features — built only if there is room